foldda/charian/README.md

-# Simple Data Delivery
+# Cordial
-Simple Data Delivery (SDD) is a generic cross-application data-exchange framework dubbed as "the Post Office service for data-exchange".

-The key technology of the framework is an unconventional object-serialization method using a novel data format, called Recursive Delimited Array or RDA, as the data transport media.
+Cordial is a data transport framework for generic cross-application data exchange.

+Cordial uses an unconventional data-serialization method for data transport, and it is capable to transfer data between applications in different programming languages and on different computer platforms.
+Compared to systems that use other data-serialization methods and solutions, Cordial is much simpler and extremely lightweight, thanks to its innovative approach and a new serializable data-encoding format called Recursive Delimited Array (RDA).

-## The concept: a "Post Office" service for data exchange
+## A "Post Office" style data-exchange scenario

-## The key technology: an "universal" data container
+## An "universal" data container

+## About this project

+This project provides a library that implements the

 ## A step-by-step data-exchange example using SDD